 Spectra Energy also provides natural gas storage and transportation services for other utilities and energy market participants in Ontario, Quebec and the United States.
-Spectra Energy's storage and transmission system forms an important link in the movement of natural gas from Western Canadian and U.S. supply basins to central Canadian and Northeast U.S. markets.
+Spectra Energy's storage and transmission system forms an important network in the movement of natural gas from North American supply basins to Canadian and U.S. markets.